tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 - *Financial accounting systems (managed by separate outsourced finance provider with own ISO 27001 certification; financial data flows defined in interface agreement)*
 - *Marketing website (hosted on separate infrastructure; no customer data; low sensitivity)*

-*The ISMS does not extend to customer's internal systems or networks, though secure integration guidance is provided as part of platform documentation."*
+*The ISMS does not extend to customer's internal systems or networks, though secure integration guidance is provided as part of platform documentation.*

 ### Scope evolution